Skip to main content

 Example: /home/user/.ssh/id_rsa.

 ansible_ssh_retriesOptionalNumber of connection retry attempts.
-Use if reconnection is needed after a connection drop or session closure from the administrator console.
+Specify to reconnect after a connection drop or session closure from the administrator console.

 Examples